 According to legislation brought in on the 4th July 2020, the speed of e-scooters will be limited to 15.5mph, while the power will be limited to 500 watts.

 Start Your Claim Today

-If you have been injured in an e-scooter accident caused by somebody else’s negligence, contact JMW today to make a claim for compensation.
-You can either call us on 0800 054 6570, or fill in our online enquiry form to request a call back.
+If you have been injured in an e-scooter accident caused by somebody else’s negligence, contact JMW today to make a claim for compensation, our team of personal injury claims solicitors will be able to help you.
+You can either call us on 0345 872 6666, or fill in our online enquiry form to request a call back.